jcervas/class-cmu-84-352/syllabus.md

 ### PART 0 – Introduction

-#### Week 1 - Introductions and General Discussion – Creating a Model of Electoral Democracy

 ##### Jan 17 – First Class, introductions & syllabus

 - What Does The Constitution Say About The Right To Vote?
 Democracy